shreekumar3d/jigita/EQUAL-OPPORTUNITY.md

 <u>**Education**</u>: Educational license applies to institutions, groups, and educators.

 <u>**Individual Education**</u>: You may use the tool for your own education, and send
-me a report of value every six months, provided you are under 23 years of age.
+the developer a report of value every six months, provided you are under 23 years of age.
 All personal educational use under 18 years of age does not need a report.
 Parents/guardians using the tool in such contexts (under 18 years) are exempt from sending such reports.
 The developer would appreciate it (as it is encouraging!), but that is not an obligation.